dwan12345/Cisco-CLI-Commands/SIC Phase 2/Questions.md

 4. How does the voice data from the financial department move through the network?
 Is it supposed to reach the voice gateway?
 Or does it get processed by the FSP?
 It is routed from its default gateway on the FSP to the appropriate voice gateway.
 5. What is the domain name of your company. @seaicecreamery.com

-6. Does your company have an established naming scheme for your network devices?
+6. Does your company have an established naming scheme for your network devices? nope
-7.
+7. Do you guys plan to use the edge firewalls in an active/active or active/passive setup.